rust-lang/reference/src/destructors.md

 Local variables declared in a `let` statement are associated to the scope of the block that contains the `let` statement.
-Local variables declared in a match are associated to the arm scope of the `match` arm that they are declared in.
+Local variables declared in a `match` expression are associated to the arm scope of the `match` arm that they are declared in.

 ```rust